 - Reduce Access to Firearms for Persons at Risk for Suicide

-- Supporting legislation in Alaska, South Carolina, and Utah that mandate regular suicide prevention training for school personnel.
+- Supporting legislation in Maine, Nebraska, North Dakota, Ohio, Pennsylvania, Texas, Washington state, and Wyoming that now mandates regular suicide prevention training for school personnel.

 Advocates in Action: Learn how other Suicide Prevention Advocates are inspiring change and making a difference.